dimitri-edel/dte-workout-app/README.md

 ---
 ### Exercise Form
-For creating and editting an exercise I will use django forms, because they offer an easy way of validating and saving the data.
+For creating and editing an exercise I will use django forms, because they offer an easy way of validating and saving the data.
 I will define the form in **forms.py**, whose name will be **ExerciseForm**

 [See exercise.forms.py](https://github.com/dimitri-edel/dte-workout-app/blob/main/exercise/forms.py)